WangQing-WUT/elyra/README.md

 ### Build & Installation

-You can build and install all Elyra packages with:
+You can build and install all wfeeditor packages with:
 ```shell
 make clean install
 ```